How to understand Roo Analytics

 This shows what ultimately happened to shifts that were never requested:

-• Unfulfilled — the shift was never filled
+• Unfilled: the shift was never filled by a Vet or Tech

-• Removed — the shift was removed from Roo before a request was made
+• Removed: the shift was removed by your hospital before a request was made

 Fulfilled Shifts